jynxwk/Lucid-Framework/README.md

 - Start Coding!

 ## Features
-- Simplicity: JSPA is very easy to use since it's just coding HTML as usual.
+- Simplicity: Lucid is very easy to use since it's just coding HTML as usual.
 - Single-page App Routing

 ## Planned
 My initial plan was to create a small code snippet that turns your web app into a single-page application without having to learn a whole framework but it's going pretty well so I might make more out of it while keeping this version as it is.
-Here are the planned functions for a maybe far future version of JSPA (which probably won't be named "JSPA" anymore at that point):
+Here are the planned functions for a maybe far future version of Lucid (which probably won't be named "Lucid" anymore at that point):
 - Automatic CSS and JavaScript file includes (by having the in the same folder and given them a specific name)
 - Server-sided functionality, such as database usage
 - Simpler API-Calls